aroyce/vr-mini-project/README.md

 Welcome to VR GARDEN !

 Please visit : https://aroyce.github.io/vr-mini-project/index.html to interact with our prototype.
-Please user a chrome browser for mobile and desktop.
+Please use a chrome browser for mobile and desktop.

 INTERACTIONS YOU CAN MAKE :